BirkhoffLee/shepherd-discord-bot/README.md

 * `.prune`: prune last *n* messages
 * `.info`: prints out runtime information

-This repository also features best practices for a Node.js app Dockerfile.
 Procfile is for Heroku but I no longer use it.

 # Usage
 I recommend the provided Docker Compose config when deploying to production.